Bad Belly Fat: What it is, Why it’s Harmful, and How to Lose It

 You see, chronic stress causes an increase in the stress hormone cortisol in your bloodstream.
 Cortisol prepares your body to fight or flee, meaning that it raises your blood pressure and your blood sugar levels.
 This can trigger anger and aggression.
 But the positive effect of cortisol — to save your life — doesn’t last long.

-The health risks of visceral belly fat are the same as that of obesity, and include:
+The health risks of visceral belly fat are the same as that of obesity, including:

 - Insulin resistance